Israel Studies Review

 Editor: Yoram Peri, Gildenhorn Institute for Israel Studies

-Israel Studies Forum is relaunched in 2011 as the Israel Studies Review, under the editorship of Yoram Peri, Gildenhorn Institute for Israel Studies
+Israel Studies Forum was relaunched in 2011 as the Israel Studies Review, under the editorship of Yoram Peri, Gildenhorn Institute for Israel Studies.

 ISR explores modern and contemporary Israel from the perspective of the social sciences, history, the humanities, and cultural studies and welcomes submissions on these subjects.
 The journal also pays close attention to the relationships of Israel to the Middle East and to the wider world, and encourages scholarly articles with this broader theoretical or comparative approach provided the focus remains on modern Israel.

 One of the main tasks of the ISR is to review in a timely manner recent books on Israel-related themes, published in English and Hebrew.
 Authors and publishers are invited to send us their books for review consideration.

 The Israel Studies Review editors fully recognize the passions and controversies present in this field.
 They are dedicated to the mission of the ISR as a nonpartisan journal publishing scholarship of the highest quality, and are proud to contribute to the growth and development of the emergent field of Israel Studies.

 Volume 30, Issue 2, Winter 2015